Deep-Symmetry/beat-link-trigger/README.md

 > don't open issues until discussing your discoveries and concerns
 > with the community there, and arriving at consensus that an issue is
 > the appropriate next stop.
+>
+> We are not sure yet, but this may also be a step towards working
+> with the XDJ-AZ.

 ## Getting Help